dylanfisher/ci20/_agendas/week-3.md

 ### Homework

+Add a link to your Coding from Life sketches to your website.
+The link should be easy to find from your home page.
+You'll continue to do this with each exercise throughout the semester.

 If you did not finish the drawings in class, or you'd like to spend more time working on them, take a photo of the still life and complete it at home.
 If you weren't in class this week you'll need to create a still life of your own.

 Create an archive of all the drawings completed in class, both your own drawings and the two drawings from each other student.